Yorkshire Terrier: Docking and Cropping

-Similar breeds and crosses
+Related breeds and derived breeds

 The Yorkshire Terrier breed descends from larger but similar Scottish breeds, such as the Skye Terrier and the now-extinct Paisley Terrier.
-In its turn, other breeds have been created from the Yorkshire Terrier, such as the Silky Terrier.
-Demand for unusual pets has resulted in high prices being paid for Yorkshire Terriers crossed with various other breeds, which are described with a portmanteau word made up of syllables (or sounds) from Yorkshire Terrier and the breed name of the other parent.
-Some of these such portmanteau-named crosses can be found on the list of dog crossbreeds.
+In its turn, other breeds have been created from the Yorkshire Terrier, such as the Silky Terrier and the Biewer Terrier.

-Two other breeds that look similar to the Yorkshire Terrier and have shorter hair are the prick-eared Norwich Terrier, along with its drop-eared relative the Norfolk Terrier.
-Another is the Biewer Terrier, which derives from the Yorkshire Terrier.
 The Biewer Terrier, bred from blue, white and gold puppies named Schneeflocke and Schneeflöckchen von Friedheck, owned by Mr. and Mrs. Biewer in Germany, was once considered a variation of the Yorkshire Terrier but has since been recognised as a separate breed by many kennel clubs, including the AKC.